Maxine Waters: CIA

 After a 1996 San Jose Mercury News article alleged the complicity of the Central Intelligence Agency (CIA) in the Los Angeles crack epidemic of the 1980s, Waters called for an investigation.
 She asked whether "U.S.-government paid or organized operatives smuggled, transported and sold it to American citizens".
 The United States Department of Justice announced it had failed to find any evidence to support the original story.
 The Los Angeles Times also concluded after its own extensive investigation that the allegations were not supported by evidence.
-The author of the original story, Gary Webb, was eventually transferred to a different beat and removed from investigative reporting, before his death in 2004.
-Webb was found in his apartment with two bullet holes in his head.
-His death was declared a suicide.
-After these post-publication investigations, Waters read into the Congressional Record a memorandum of understanding in which former President Ronald Reagan's CIA director rejected any duty by the CIA to report illegal narcotics trafficking to the Department of Justice.
+The author of the original story, Gary Webb, was eventually transferred to a different beat and removed from investigative reporting, before his death in 2004.After these post-publication investigations, Waters read into the Congressional Record a memorandum of understanding in which former President Ronald Reagan's CIA director rejected any duty by the CIA to report illegal narcotics trafficking to the Department of Justice.